 In the order of service for baptism, the whole congregation is asked:

 Leader: Friends in Christ, will you promise to maintain a life of worship and teaching, witness and service so that he/she/they may grow to maturity in Christ?

 Response: With God’s help, we will live out our baptism as a loving community in Christ:

 nurturing one another in faith, upholding one another in prayer,

 and encouraging one another in service, until Christ comes.

 Activities for children need to be set up to be COVID safe.
-It is recommended that children participate in normal worship although Sunday School can operate subject to maintaining Safe Church/Covid requirements, incl. avoiding sharing of toys, pencils, materials etc. Please note children are counted toward the maximum amount of people permitted in a place at any one time.
+It is recommended that children participate in normal worship although Sunday School can operate subject to maintaining Safe Church/Covid requirements, incl. avoiding sharing of toys, pencils, materials etc where possible.

 For returning to worship gatherings/small groups on Church Property